BOGYLI/SpaceBalloon/README.md

 ### Containers
 - [thermalrenderer](/thermalrenderer/) fetching pixel data from InfluxDB and rendering a thermal image to storage box ([dockerhub](https://hub.docker.com/repository/docker/nikogenia/sp-thermalrenderer))
 - [spotcollector](/spotcollector/) reading the newest GPS data from the SPOT API and sending it to InfluxDB ([dockerhub](https://hub.docker.com/repository/docker/nikogenia/sp-spotcollector))
-- [streammanager](/streammanager/) API controlling the state of the stream and communicating with Streamelements ([dockerhub](https://hub.docker.com/repository/docker/nikogenia/sp-streammanager))
+- [streammanager](/streammanager/) API controlling the state of the stream and communicating with Stream Elements ([dockerhub](https://hub.docker.com/repository/docker/nikogenia/sp-streammanager))

 ### Extras
 - [console](/console/) is the Mission Control Console